Rickard's Derived Morita Theory: Review and Outlook: Rickard's derived Morita theory

-Two algebras are \emph{derived-equivalent} if their derived categories are equivalent as $\kk$-linear triangulated categories.
 It is not difficult to show that, similar to Morita equivalence, the notion of derived equivalence is left-right symmetric~\cite[Proposition~9.1]{Ric89a}.
 One can then also ask which invariants are preserved under derived equivalence.
 A basic example is the Grothendieck group

 of the category of perfect complexes~\cite[Proposition~9.3]{Ric89a}.
 On the other hand, the global dimension of an algebra is not invariant under derived equivalence, but only its \emph{finiteness}~\cite{Hap88,GR97,KK20}.
 Rickard also establishes the following result.